faahilBfarouk/Forensic-Geo-IP-Traffic-Analyser-Homomorphic/README.md

 you can save the output using -o option

-forensicGeoIP -F demo.pcap -l -o outpu.txt
+forensicGeoIP -F demo.pcap -l -o output.txt